livseibert5/CellSociety/README.md

 * firebad.xml - specifies an unrecognized parameter with an integer value instead of a double, throws no errors
 * invalidstate.xml - fire simulation with unrecognized states in the txt file, gets rid of them and executes game play anyways
 * celloutofbounds.xml - cells are specified out of bounds, runs normally
+* trianglepercolation.xml - percolation with triangle grid
+* trianglegameoflife.xml - game of life with triangle grid
+* randomgameoflife.xml - game of life with random starting distribution
+* randomfire.xml

 XML Layouts:
 * XML config files